Alamat ng Gubat: Plot

-Tong and his friends help find the banana heart in the forest.
+Tong, with the help of his friends was finding the banana heart in the forest.
 When Langgam won as the new leader of the forest, he got squashed by an animal.
-And also, they are being threatened by a gang of evil animals.
-So Tong, Pagong, Aso and Kuneho fight for the forest and are planning to save Tong's father.
-But when Tong's friends were eaten by Buwaya.
-Tong eventually got the banana heart with the help of an annoying but wise monkey.
+They were also being threatened by a gang of evil animals.
+So Tong, Pagong, Aso and Kuneho fought for the forest and planned to save Tong's father.
+But when Tong's friends were eaten by Buwaya, Tong eventually got the banana heart with the help of an annoying but wise monkey.
 He has also not harmed the forest but saved it and made it a better place to live in.
 But of course, no one still knows what has happened to Leon and his gang.